elnino0/Nlp-server-example/README.md

 resent update:
   1. nlp server now return json
   2. statement endpoint is now also cover
   3. now using of nestjs params feature
+  4. cache service is now as module in nest infra

 to deploy use docker compose
 1. docker compose build